- 4 February 2025|

 Tiled Roofs:

-• More closely resembles a standard roof, enhancing curb appeal.
+- Matches a standard roof, enhancing kerb appeal.